alifirhas/cmdk-revision/src/503-519/518-The-archangle-of-courage-is-tired.md

 "Damn, how dare he!?"
 Tyrael was in a hurry, pushed the angel sergeant away, and said, "Make yourself and your warriors withdraw immediately!
 The invasion of Sanctuary will make mortals completely stand against us.
 Do you understand!?"

 "Yes, Lord Tyrael!"
 The sergeant of the angel came back to his senses and said embarrassingly: "Forgive me but obey your orders.
 The decision of the war was ordered by Lord Imperius himself.
-You may not know that when you disappeared, During this period of time, mortals have repeatedly desecrated the majesty of the high heaven..."
+You may not know that when you disappeared, During this period of time, mortals have repeatedly desecrated the majesty of the High Heaven..."

 "Damn...
 I have to get back to High Heaven as soon as possible!"
 Tyrael heard this and knew that the sergeant could not obey his orders.
 After all, Imperius was the leader of High Heaven and the angel soldiers were Impossible to disobey his orders.

-So Tyrael left these angel soldiers, ripped apart the space directly, and entered the purgatory space layer where the high heaven is located.
+So Tyrael left these angel soldiers, ripped apart the space directly, and entered the purgatory space layer where the High Heaven is located.

 The Silver City, this is the name of the city where the angels live.
 This is a unique small world.
 All the buildings in the city have shining spires, and a huge winding buttress surrounds the entire city.
 There is a pulsating light in the building.